If you work in the web application security

 Frequently Monitor and Audit Everything

 Log files are not generated just to consume hard disk space.
-The use of log files is to frequently analyse them so you can identify any suspicious behaviour and potentially block an attack before it actually happens.
+The use of log files is to frequently analyze them so you can identify any suspicious behavior and potentially block an attack before it actually happens.